TW: child abuse

 One of the worst things the drama does is paint Dae Ryuk’s mom — the perpetrator of the abuse — as a victim herself.
 I already mentioned that her actions in the past were “misunderstood” by Dae Ryuk; on top of that, she re-enters his life with Alzheimer’s in order to reconcile with him before it’s too late.
 Sadly, the disease appears to be used as a convenient plot device so that Dae Ryuk feels the time pressure and viewers get to see him forgive his mom.
 It’s manipulative and wrong.

-To summarize, here are what I consider the biggest offenders in the drama — specifically in regards to Dae Ryuk’s storyline:
+To summarize, here are what I consider the drama’s biggest offenders in regards to Dae Ryuk’s storyline:

 - It invalidates Dae Ryuk’s trauma by portraying his mother (the perpetrator) as misunderstood — as the victim.